Hazel Wood Waterman: Personal life and education

+Emma Hazel Wood was born on May 5, 1865, in Tuskegee, Alabama, to Rev. Jesse Wood (1839-1921), a minister in the Methodist Episcopal Church South and president of the Tuskegee Female College (est. 1854), and Alice Catherine Tison Wood (1844-1909).

+In 1868, the Wood family moved to San Francisco before eventually settling in Chico, California, one of the richest agricultural regions in the world.
+The family also owned a ranch at Pentz, east of Oroville, in the foothills of the Sierra Nevada Mountains.

-Hazel Wood was born on May 5, 1865, in Tuskegee, Alabama.
-In the early 1880s, her father, Reverend Jesse Wood, moved his family to Oroville, California.
-In 1882–3, while studying art at the University of California, Berkeley, Hazel met her future husband, Waldo Sprague Waterman, whose father was former California governor Robert Waterman.
+In 1882–83, Hazel enrolled in the University of California, Berkeley, where she took a partial course in history and political science.
+There, she met her future husband, Waldo Sprague Waterman, whose father Robert Waterman would become governor of California in 1887.

-Hazel and Waldo married in 1889, after which they moved to Cuyamaca, where Waldo was a mine supervisor.
-In 1891, they moved to San Diego, where Waldo got a job with a railroad.
-The couple had three children: Robert Wood, Helen Gardner, and Waldo Dean.
-They joined the local College Graduate Club, through which they made the acquaintance of several people who would later be of great importance to Hazel in her career, notably the architects Irving Gill and William S. Hebbard, landscape designer Kate Sessions, and local businessman Julius Wangenheim.
+Hazel and Waldo married in April 1889, after which they moved to Cuyamaca, where Waldo supervised the Stonewall Mine on behalf of his father.
+In 1893, they moved to San Diego, where Waldo took over management of the Cuyamaca and Eastern Railway Co.
+The couple had three children: Robert Wood Waterman (1889-1973), Helen Gardner Waterman Kincade (1891-1954), and Waldo Dean Waterman (1894-1976).
+They were founding members of the College Graduate Club, now the University Club.
+In 1898, Hazel joined The Wednesday Club, a woman's club devoted to the exploration of artistic and literary culture.

-In 1900, Hazel and Waldo hired Gill to build them a house, and the resulting "Granite Cottage" was a Tudor-inspired building combining a granite lower story with a half-timbered upper story.
+In 1900, Hazel and Waldo hired the architectural firm of William S. Hebbard and Irving J. Gill to design their new home, "Granite Cottage," located at 237 West Hawthorne St. in Bankers Hill.
+The cottage was a Tudor-inspired building combining a granite lower story with a half-timbered upper story.
 Hazel helped to plan the room designs right down to details such as window frames.
 Gill was impressed with Hazel's ideas and thought she had a "natural talent" for architecture.
 Certainly she enjoyed the experience enough that she wrote an article about it in 1902 for House Beautiful magazine.
 It is clear from her description that she was strongly drawn to the American Craftsman aesthetic of natural materials and unornamented forms deployed to harmonize with the surrounding landscape.
 Like other women architects of the day, she paid special attention to labor-saving features.

 Hazel's life changed dramatically in 1903, when Waldo died of pneumonia, leaving the family in difficult financial straits.
 Hazel started studying architectural drafting via a correspondence course offered by the International Correspondence School.
 Gill helped out by giving her lessons in perspective drawing at his office in off hours.
-In 1904, she was hired by Gill's firm, Hebbard and Gill, to do architectural drawings on cloth, and she was allowed to work at home.
+In 1904, she was hired by Hebbard and Gill to do architectural drawings on cloth, and she was allowed to work at home.
 She also attended local lectures on the Arts and Crafts movement, and her own mature aesthetic would draw on both Gill's Prairie School—inspired modernism and the American Craftsman style.